-The film was screened as part of the 2012 Mumbai International Film Festival.
+The review was written during the Mumbai International Film Festival 2012.

 THE ESSENTIAL TRUTH